 - 5.1.
 The commitment of investment in Carlisle and development of clear programmes and strategies now means that it is an appropriate time to update the Carlisle Plan. - 5.2.
-The two recommendation are: - 1.
-Consider and comment on the draft Carlisle Plan. - 2.
-Refer the draft Carlisle Plan to Overview and Scrutiny Panels for consultation.
+The recommendation is to consider and comment on the draft Carlisle Plan.